Labnann/WasmChecker/README.md

 ```

 ## :lady_beetle: Reported Bugs
-This is the list of 11 new bugs that we found in Emscripten compiler toolchain by using WasmChecker:
+This is the list of new bugs we found in Emscripten compiler toolchain by using WasmChecker:
 - https://github.com/emscripten-core/emscripten/issues/21382
 - https://github.com/emscripten-core/emscripten/issues/21603
 - https://github.com/emscripten-core/emscripten/issues/22014